Absolventa/absolventa.github.io/_posts/2014-02-04-a-lightweight-firewall-blacklist-as-rack-middleware.md

 return) all sorts of stuff before your requests even touch your Rails app is the _real_ appeal.

-We had an annoying bot hitting on of our applications today.
+We had an annoying bot hitting one of our applications today.
 There was no harm done but while it was nowhere near a [DoS](http://en.wikipedia.org/wiki/Denial-of-service_attack "Denial of Service"), its requests did put some load on our servers.
 All requests came from one